NEW YEAR (IR)RESOLUTIONS

 If health is (genuinely) your focus, choose something you enjoy doing and want to do more of, not something you hate and will never keep up.

-If, like me, writing is your focus for next year, then choose a project that matters to you and that you care about, rather than the thing you feel you ‘should’ be writing.
+If (like me) writing is your focus for next year, then choose a project that matters to you and that you care about, rather than the project you feel you ‘should’ be writing.

-If you want to ‘increase your productivity’ (a nebulous concept in itself) then why do you want to do that?
-Is it so you can achieve your personal goals, or because your capitalist bosses want you to do this? (resisting the urge to rant about capitalism again).
+If you want to ‘increase your productivity’ – a nebulous concept in itself – then why do you want to do that?
+Is it so you can achieve your personal goals, or is it to please your capitalist bosses?

 You’re far more likely to be successful if you pick one resolution that is meaningful to you.
 And remember you only get one, so choose wisely!